Adobe-Consulting-Services/adobe-consulting-services.github.io/acs-aem-commons/pages/maven.md

 ### For AEM as a Cloud Service (or any AEM Project genereated from AEM Project Maven Archetype 21 and above)

+For more information on the Maven Project sructural changes in Maven Archetype 21, please review [Understand the Structure of a Project Content Package in AEM as a Cloud Service]
+](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-project-content-package-structure.html).
+Note that this project structure is compatible with AEM 6.x as well.

 In the `filevault-package-maven-plugin` plugin configuration of your _all project's pom.xml_ file, add this:

 {% highlight xml %}